ZeX2/TWTools/README.md

 - Mass Attack Planner

 #### Other
 Currently only works for .us, .co.uk and .net.
-I will however add more servers if requested.
+More servers are to be added if requested enough.

-*Thanks to William for helping me with the graphics.*
+*Thanks to William for helping with graphics.*